 The United States’ Position on Glyphosate

 Every state has a change.org petition requesting the respective state governors to ban glyphosate.
 The United States has been slow to adopt the position of the World Health Organization.
 In fact, the Environmental Protection Agency holds the same position as Bayer-Monsanto.
-The EPA has repeatedly stated the glyphosate is safe.
+The EPA has repeatedly stated the glyphosate is safe, but it hasn’t always held that position.
 While the federal government is slow to move on accepting the science around glyphosate, several municipalities in the United States have restricted or banned glyphosate.

 Despite the federal government’s lack of urgency, private citizens have taken up the fight against Bayer-Monsanto to hold them accountable.
 Thousands of lawsuits have been filed against the company from people who use Roundup in at work or on personal yard maintenance who have since developed Non-Hodgkin’s Lymphoma.

 Every year, the United States uses more than 1.8 million tons of glyphosate.
 The weed-killer doesn’t just kill weeds.
 Roundup is found in about 90% of food products tested by the U.S. government—including honey.
 There are at least 150 cities in the nation that have organics first pesticide policies.
 While national agencies have been slow to adopt a position that Roundup and its active ingredient are carcinogenic, municipalities are leading the charge by banning or restricting the use of the chemical.

 In 2010, The Alaska Supreme Court issued a restraining order halting the use of weed-killing herbicides on railroad tracks.
 The state of Alaska is one of seven states that allows local jurisdictions to make their own pesticide policies.